top of page

 This dish is also a product of the invasion of the Spanish conquistadors in Mexico.
 The

-This dish brings together a variety of vegetables in a rich custard that is scented with herbs and spiced with chillies.
-The eggs in the dish form a soft custard that holds the dish together.
-The dish pops with flavour and the melted cheese adds a wonderful richness.
-This is a dish you will go back to for a bite again and again.
+This dish combines a variety of vegetables with a rich custard scented with herbs and spiced with chillies.
+The eggs form a soft custard that holds the dish together.
+The dish pops with flavour, and the melted cheese adds a wonderful richness.
+This is a dish you will go back to for a bite repeatedly.

 Diana Kennedy is the queen of Mexican cuisine.
-She has received both Mexico’s Order of the Aztec Eagle and membership in the Order of the British Empire for her contribution to Mexican cuisine and her work in the region.
-I have quite a few of her books, they are amazing and a must for anyone who wants to deep dive into Mexican cuisine.
-This book encompasses all the regions in Mexico and is filled with exciting recipes just like this one.
+For her contribution to Mexican cuisine and her work in the region, she has received both Mexico’s Order of the Aztec Eagle and membership in the Order of the British Empire.
+I have quite a few of her books; they are amazing and a must for anyone who wants to deep-dive into Mexican cuisine.
+This book encompasses all the regions in Mexico and is filled with exciting recipes, just like this one.

 Ingredients: